hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

 - Now apply your desired changes to the files using any tool.
-It is recommended to use ``VSCode''.
+It is recommended to use `VSCode`.
 - Do not forget that the path of all the files in the said folders is in the installation stage.
 -
-- Now, when you have applied the desired changes, you must also register the changes in ``git''.
+- Now, when you have applied the desired changes, you must also register the changes in `git`.
 Therefore, run the following commands in the terminal in order.
-- First, announce the changes to ``git'' with the following command.
+- First, announce the changes to `git` with the following command.